 While tech workers are well suited for remote work (savvy with communications technologies) there are benefits with office work, and I don't think remote work is for everyone.
 (One benefit I'll miss is playing in the Netflix cricket team.)
 In the future I'd expect hybrid teams, where the remote workers visit the office on a regular cadence (e.g., once a quarter) for meetings.
 This is a model that's already been successfully used by some teams, including at Netflix.

-Update: I was asked on Twitter about my work hours.
-I set my own schedule where I start work around 7am, which gives between 3 and 5 hours overlap with California time (depending on daylight savings).
-About once a month I'll have a 4am meeting.
+As for work hours, I set my own schedule where I start around 7am, giving between 3 and 5 hours overlap with California time (depending on daylight savings).
+About once a month I'll have an early morning meeting (e.g., 4am).
 Back when I did SRE oncall for Netflix I'd have more wakeups at unpredictable times, so this feels easier to manage.
 (I also had prior jobs in the Bay Area where I'd be in the office most days past midnight, so compared to that this is like a health retreat!)
 As more people move to other timezones I think this will improve further.
 Some meetings may move to an asynchronous format, and others may be run twice for world coverage, at 9am and 4pm California time.

 To work remote I think you have to really want it and be willing to put in extra effort, including doing the occasional early meeting.
 Personally, I use a stopwatch to help me stay productive: I pause it whenever I have an interruption, and measure how many hours of uninterrupted work I get done each day, log it, and then plot it on graphs to see the trends.
 Yes, I'm performance analyzing myself.
 It's been a slow process, but I've been figuring out how to become more productive each day.
 It's really satisfying to finish a full day's work and then realize I'm no longer in the Bay Area, but instead have a two minute walk to the beach.
 It's just one of many reasons to put in that extra effort.